moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/erc20.md

 ### Approve a Spend {: #approve-a-spend }

-To approve a token spend allowance, you'll need to provide an address for the spender and the number of tokens  that the spender is allowed to spend.
+To approve a token spend allowance, you'll need to provide an address for the spender and the number of tokens the spender is allowed to spend.
 The spender can be an externally owned account (EOA) or a smart contract.
 For this example, you can approve the spender with an allowance of 1 UNIT token.
 To get started, please follow these steps:

 1. Expand the **approve** function
 2. Enter the address of the spender.
 You should have created two accounts before starting, so you can use the second account as the spender